 However, most patients experience tingling sensations due to the neurological impact of stroke, and fortunately this has a specific solution.

-For most patients, when tingling issues are caused by damage to the part of the brain that regulates sensation, the best treatment method is sensory reeducation.
+For most patients, when tingling issues are caused by damage to the part of the brain that regulates sensation, the best treatment method is sensory retraining.

-By practicing sensory reeducation exercises, you can help retrain the brain to interpret your senses again.
-While it’s not guaranteed to make the tingling sensation go away completely, there’s a chance that it can greatly reduce it.
+By practicing sensory retraining exercises, you can help retrain the brain to interpret your senses again.
+While it’s not guaranteed to make the tingling sensation go away completely, it can often greatly reduce it.

 Wrap Up: How to Overcome Tingling After Stroke

-If the tingling sensation is not caused by damage from stroke, then there might be other factors at play that require medical attention.
+If the tingling sensation is not caused by damage from stroke, there might be other factors that require medical attention.
 Always exercise caution when new side effects occur after a stroke and seek a formal diagnosis.